Electronic tendering system

 How to use the electronic tendering system

 Should you require help when using the system, please contact the ECB’s technical support team at firstname.lastname@example.org.
 Requests are handled on average in 1-3 working days.
-Support hours are Monday to Friday from 08:30 to 17:30 CET, excluding ECB public holidays.
+Support hours are Monday to Friday from 08:30 to 17:30 Frankfurt time, excluding ECB public holidays.

 Please note that it is the tenderer’s responsibility to ensure that its internet connection and equipment are functioning properly and that the browser settings are correct.
 The ECB cannot influence these external conditions.
 Please contact your IT support/administrator to update your system if you have any issues with the minimum system requirements.